 In 1906, the Village of Vanderhoof was only a survey line in the wilderness to mark the location of the planned railway.
 When the last spike was driven on April 7, 1914, it started a race for the land.
 The Grand Trunk Pacific Development Company offered cheap land and had one of their employees, Mr. Herbert Vanderhoof, lay out the townsite.
 Vanderhoof is Dutch for “of the farm” which was very appropriate, since it was the first agricultural settlement in the province.
 The town grew, and in 1926, the Village of Vanderhoof was born.
 With the arrival of World War II, many young men left, and Vanderhoof came to a standstill.
 But, with the rise of lumber prices, and the arrival of new people in the late 1940’s, it started to grow again.
 The next boost to the population and the economy came with the construction of Kenny Dam in the early 1950’s.
 At the peak of its construction it employed 1,500 men, and a number of them stayed in the area after the dam was built.
 The next expansion period came with a large influx of American immigrants in the 1960’s, and since that time Vanderhoof has enjoyed steady growth.

 This region is well known for farming and ranching.
-Portions of the property have been cleared for hay and alfalfa crops, and they are currently in production with regenerating yields and producing revenue.
+Portions of the property have been cleared for hay and alfalfa crops, and they are currently in production and producing revenue.
 Further information can be provided upon request.